Estádio Beira-Rio: Grass

 The permanent grass installed is Bermuda Tifgrand, while in winter, Ryegrass is planted.
 The field's drainage system is vacuum-based, ensuring playable conditions even under heavy rain.
 The lawn irrigation operates from 15 reservoirs of 12 thousand liters each, totaling a reserve of 180 thousand liters.
-As for hydraulic distribution, the system has 24 sprinklers to irrigate the playing field.
+The system has 24 sprinklers to irrigate the playing field.

 Capacity

 Beira-Rio is the second biggest stadium in south Brazil.

-Beira-Rio is the second biggest stadium in the Rio Grande do Sul state and also South Brazil and can currently accommodate a total of 50,848 people, including seating in the stands, 71 skyboxes located on the stadium's fourth level, 39 grandstands featuring two lounges, and 55 upper-level skyboxes with an 18-person capacity each.
-Additionally, a standing area introduced in early 2019 can now hold up 5,000 supporters.
+Beira-Rio is the second biggest stadium in the Rio Grande do Sul state and in South Brazil.
+It can currently accommodate up to 50,848 people.
+This includes seating in the stands, 71 skyboxes located on the stadium's fourth level, 39 grandstands featuring two lounges, and 55 upper-level skyboxes with an 18-person capacity each.
+Additionally, a standing area introduced in early 2019 can hold up to 5,000 supporters.
 In the event of an emergency, the entire stadium can be evacuated in under 8 minutes, in accordance with FIFA's guidelines.

 Infrastructure

-Able to enhance colors and prevent any shadows, the lighting system utilizes 404 projectors, each with a power of 2,000 watts, placing it among the highest standards available in the market.
-The Beira-Rio has 16 press boxes, with 12 of them being smaller, and another four for television.
-In addition to these, there is also a space designated for the positioning of game cameras.
+Able to enhance colors and prevent any shadows, the lighting system utilizes 404 projectors, each with a power rating of 2,000 watts.
+The Beira-Rio has 16 press boxes, with 12 of them being smaller, and another 4 for television.
+There is also a space designated for the positioning of game cameras.

-The stadium has been adapted to an international standard, ready to host any national or international game.
+The stadium has been adapted to an international standard, and is thus able to host both national and international games.
 Beira-Rio is one of the three 2014 FIFA World Cup stadiums to be privately owned, alongside Arena da Baixada and Arena Corinthians.

-The Beira-Rio complex also houses a chapel, an events center, bars, stores and a parking building for 3,000 cars.
+The Beira-Rio complex also houses a chapel, an events center, bars, stores, and a parking building for 3,000 cars.
 Parque Gigante, featuring pools, gyms, football fields, and tennis courts, is located next to it.

 Reinauguration

 The first test event for the new stadium was on February 15, 2014.
 Internacional beat SER Caxias and won 4–0.
-The opening match at full capacity, however, was a friendly between Inter and Peñarol played on April 6, 2014.
-A clash marked by D'Alessandro's star performance, who was the main protagonist of the afternoon.
-He scored an early goal, just four minutes into the game, officially opening the red house.
-It was a feat celebrated with hands on his face, as if trying to hide a choked-up cry.
-A fitting tribute to the team's technical reference for over a decade.
-D'Alessandro also scored the second goal, from a penalty giving the 2–1 victory over the Charruas.
+The opening match on April 6, 2014 (which was at full capacity) was a friendly one between Internacional and Peñarol.
+D'Alessandro scored an early goal just four minutes into the game, officially opening the red house.
+He celebrated with his hands covering his face.
+D'Alessandro also scored the second goal from a penalty, allowing Internacional to achieve a 2–1 victory over the Charruas.